The Fulfilling Path to Financial Independence

 Get started now!

-It’s an honor to share these past four years of research and experimentation with you with a 2 hour workshop and two recorded Q&As.
-By purchasing the workshop you will receive:
+It’s an honor to share these past four years of research and experimentation with you with an MBA-style online course.
+With this purchase you will receive:

-- A 90 minute, 8-part workshop on the Fulfilling Path to Financial Independence
+- 13 lectures deconstructing the Fulfilling Path to Financial Independence

 - Two recorded Q&As covering participant questions on financial independence, entrepreneurship and career change